mushfau/face_recognition/README.md

-## Face Recognition with Python & TensorFlow
+## Face Recognition in Python with TensorFlow & OpenCV

 ### How to run the application